-Dr. Das is actively involved in research.
-His recent research interests include Quantitative Application in Sociological Reasoning, Culture and Islamism, Development and Gender, and Criminality.
-He published numerous articles in these areas in both peer reviewed journals and books.
-Dr. Das' recent articles appeared in journals such as International Journal of Offender Therapy and Comparative Criminology, Journal of Race, Sex, and Crime, Urban Education, Sociological Bulletin, Personality and Individual Differences, Sociation Today, Social Studies, Archives of Sexual Behavior, Biosocial Science, Natural Science etc. His recent publication addresses issues such as sex trafficking, inertia of culture, biosocial determinants of criminality, effects of religiosity on one’s perception about premarital sex, the empowerment trajectories of sex workers etc. In addition to his published research, Dr. Das presented numerous papers at conferences including American Society of Criminology, American Sociological Association, and International Sociological Association.
+Shyamal K Das is a Professor of Homeland Security & Sociology.
+He also serves as the assessment and program coordinator of sociology at the Department of Social Sciences.
+He joined ECSU in the fall of 2010.
+Before joining ECSU, Dr. Das taught at Fayetteville State University and Minot State University.
+He obtained his M.A. in Development Studies from the Institute of Social Studies (The Netherlands), and PhD in Sociology from Southern Illinois University at Carbondale.
+Being a quantitative sociologist by expertise, Das’s recent research interests include Quantitative Application in the sociology of terrorism, Culture and Islamism, sex and human tracking, and Criminality.
+He published numerous articles in these areas in both peer-reviewed journals and books.
+Dr. Das's recent articles appeared in journals such as Journal of Race, Sex, and Crime, Urban Education, International Journal of Offender Therapy and Comparative Criminology, Sociological Bulletin, Personality and Individual Differences, Sociation Today, Social Studies, Archives of Sexual Behavior, Biosocial Science, Natural Science etc. His recent publications addressed issues such as non-citizen incarceration, sex trafficking, inertia of culture, effects of disasters on social institutions, biosocial determinants of criminality, effects of religiosity on one’s perception about premarital sex, the empowerment trajectories of sex workers, etc. In addition to his published research, Das presented numerous papers at conferences including American Society of Criminology, American Sociological Association, and International Sociological Association.

 PhD, Southern Illinois University (1999-2005)